angela-ly/ecobites/README.md

         pip3 install virtualenv
         ```

-To use venv in your project, in your terminal, create a new project folder, cd to the project folder in your terminal, and run the following command:
+After the project has been set up.
+Run the following command (start from this step):
          ```python<version> -m venv <virtual-environment-name>```

 To activate your virtual environment, run the code below: